World of Outlaws: Sprint Cars 2002: Development and release

 In 1999 Sony Computer Entertainment Europe (SCEE) signed a two game development deal with Ratbag Games.
 SCEE revealed one of these under the Spin: Sprint Car Racing title in April 2000 as one of the eight games the company planned to release that year.
 The game was first showcased in motion to the public at the European Computer Trade Show 2000, with a delayed release date to the third quarter of 2001.

 In 2001, Sony backed out from the project and Infogrames took over the publishing role.
 After the change of publisher, they purchased the exclusive license for the World of Outlaws organisation's Sprint Car Series racing series and retitled the game as World of Outlaws: Sprint Cars 2002.
-The retitled game was announced at the 2001 Electronic Entertainment Expo with a January 2002 tentative release date.
-The release date was later delayed to March 5, 2002, the game was ultimately released on April 4, 2002 in North America on PlayStation 2 as a budget price release.
+The retitled game was showcased at the 2001 Electronic Entertainment Expo with a January 2002 tentative release date.
+The release date was later delayed to March 5, 2002, and was ultimately released on April 4 in North America on PlayStation 2 as a budget price release.
 Nearly a year later, the game was ported to Microsoft Windows and was released on February 12, 2003 in North America.
 The PlayStation 2 version was also released in the PAL region, more specifically in Europe, Australia and New Zealand by Ignition Entertainment in May 2003, also at a budget price.